About Polyurethane & Memory Foam

 Memory foam is an improvement upon standard polyurethane as it is more durable and also offers moderately improved pressure relief and support.
 The enhanced durability is not because of the "memory" and is actually a result of the density of the material.
 Typical polyurethane foam used in mattresses is 0.8 to 1.8 lbs/ft3 while most memory foam is 3.0 to 5.0 lbs/ft3.

 The "memory" in memory foam is actually due to the 'viscoelastic' nature of memory foam versus traditional polyurethane foam.
 Both varieties of foam will try to return to their original shape.
 Memory foam and polyurethane foam do break down over time.
-The only difference is that memory foam typically takes longer wear out.
+There is actually strong evidence that shows memory foam actually needs to be higher density to match the real world durability of standard polyurethane foam.
+The difference is that memory foam is typically quite a bit higher density than run of the mill comfort layers made of low density polyfoam so they do last longer on average.
 A high quality memory foam mattress usually provides 6-8 years of optimal support and comfort compared to the average life span of 3-5 years for traditional pillow top-variety mattresses.

 Usable life spans are merely averages.
 For every person finding 8 years of good support from their memory foam mattress there would be just as many receiving only 2 years.
 On a daily basis we encounter folks who are replacing their pillow top or polyurethane/memory foam upholstered mattress in as little as 6 or 12 months.

 Polyurethane Foam Durability